Set up for live events in Microsoft Teams

 Live events policies are used to control who in your organization can hold live events and the features that are available in the events they create.
 You can use the default policy or create one or more custom live events policies.
 After you create a custom policy, assign it to a user or groups of users in your organization.

 Users in your organization will get the global policy unless you create and assign a custom policy.
-By default in the global policy, live event scheduling is enabled for Teams users, transcription is turned off, everyone in the organization can join live events, and the recording setting is set to always record.
+By default in the global policy, live event scheduling is enabled for Teams users, live captions and subtitles (transcription) is turned off, everyone in the organization can join live events, and the recording setting is set to always record.

 Create or edit a live events policy

 In the left navigation of the Microsoft Teams admin center, go to Meetings > Live events policies.

 Do one of the following options: